satRdays/knowledgebase/content/organising/index.md

 Here are the requirements that every event must adhere to:

 - The main event must happen on a Saturday
+- The event must be branded as a satRday and use the logo (although a customised version is fine!)
 - The event must operate under our [Code of Conduct](../diversity) and have a strong commitment to increasing the diversity of speakers and attendees
 - The ticket price to attend the Saturday for an industry person must cost less than 8 hours of minimum wage work
 - You should have a pot of free tickets available for people who can't afford the full cost